Enabling a sustainable future for the plastics industry

 Embarking on the brand strategy, we interviewed stakeholders including Plastics Europe staff and members as well as people representing non-profits, policy makers, brands which use plastics, academics, and journalists.
 These interviews and further research informed the brand strategy, which was in turn the foundation for the new visual identity and strapline, “Enabling a sustainable future”.

 The full website was available in seven different languages: English, French, Spanish, German, Italian, Polish and Dutch.
-After website analysis and consultation with staff and members, we agreed to keep the international site in English as the fully-fledged version, and to have a streamlined variation for the other six languages.
+After website analysis and stakeholder consultation, we agreed to keep the international site in English as the main version.
+This is supported by a streamlined variation for the other six languages.
+The site has also been designed to be fully responsive on mobile and tablet devices.

-The new website revolves around Plastics Europe’s purpose of accelerating sustainable solutions valued by society, with news, publications, position papers, and market data all readily available.
-The straightforward search function makes it easy to find any content on the site, which is fully responsive for viewing on smartphones or tablets.
+The new website centres on Plastics Europe’s purpose of accelerating sustainable solutions valued by society.
+It hosts a diverse range of rich content, with news, publications, position papers, and market data all readily available.
+A simple search function helps users to find the content they need, quickly and easily.

-All of the work was carried out working closely with the Plastics Europe team, and committees made up of Plastics Europe members.
-The new strategy, branding, and website launched on 25th October 2021.
-Virginia Janssens, Managing Director, described the new visual identity, “Built on openness, collaboration, trust and innovation, the logo symbolises different entities coming together to form a dynamic core, enabling a sustainable future.”
+The work was carried out working closely with the Plastics Europe team, and committees made up of Plastics Europe members.
+The new strategy, branding, and website launched on 25 October 2021.
+Virginia Janssens, Managing Director, described the new visual identity as “Built on openness, collaboration, trust and innovation, the logo symbolises different entities coming together to form a dynamic core, enabling a sustainable future.”

 We also created the launch video, including script, storyboard, editing and logo animation.
-Our collaboration with Plastics Europe continues and we look forward to further supporting this organisation’s important work in the sustainable use of plastics.
+Our collaboration with Plastics Europe continued through 2025 with further branding and communications support.

 “Plastics Europe recently defined a new purpose and strategy revolving around sustainability.
 We chose Grain to support us in articulating our strategy and to reflect it in a rebranding, with a new logo and visual identity, strapline, website including copywriting and marketing materials.
 Their work helped us gain consensus with many stakeholder groups, repositioning Plastics Europe and providing us with new tools for effective engagement and communication.”